microsoft/CsWinRT/docs/authoring.md

 ## Authoring a C#/WinRT Component

-To author your component, first create a project using the **Class Library (.NET Core)** template in Visual Studio.
+To author your component, first create a project using the C# **Class Library (.NET Core)** template in Visual Studio.
 You will need to make the following modifications to the project.

 1. In the library project file, update the `TargetFramework` property.